-I am Reader in Computational Linguistics in the School of Electronic Engineering and Computer Science at Queen Mary University of London, where I am joint head of the Computational Linguistics Lab, deputy head of the Cognitive Science research group, and a member of the Centre for Intelligent Sensing.
+I am (or rather, will be from 1st October 2020) Professor of Computational Linguistics in the School of Electronic Engineering and Computer Science at Queen Mary University of London, where I am head of the Computational Linguistics Lab, deputy head of the Cognitive Science research group, and a member of the Centre for Intelligent Sensing.
 I am also Višji Znanstveni Sodelavec at the Jožef Stefan Institute, Ljubljana.
 Beyond that, I co-founded Chatterbox Labs in 2011.

 My main research interest is in the computational semantics and pragmatics of dialogue - using the context of a conversation to build models of what people are actually talking about.
 I am on the advisory boards for: